Taiwolawal/DevSecOps-CICD/README.md

 sudo apt-get install trivy
 ```

+# Secure access to our servers (AWS SSM)
-To secure access to our servers (App-server & Gitlab-runner server), we need to close SSH port and have not static SSH keys.
+To secure access to our servers (App-server & Gitlab-runner server), we need to close SSH port.
 To connect to our instances securely we will be using using AWS system manager to provide a safe and secure access to our servers.

-Connect to the Gitlab-Runner server via SSH and run the following command ``` sudo systemctl status snap.amazon-ssm-agent.amazon-ssm-agent.service ``` to confirm if we have amazon-ssm-agent running on the server, which it is.
+Connect to the Gitlab-Runner server via SSH for now and run the following command ``` sudo systemctl status snap.amazon-ssm-agent.amazon-ssm-agent.service ``` to confirm if we have amazon-ssm-agent running on the server, which it is.

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/27e3c9e7-ff28-4d9c-bf93-3ee2e07d3e78)